 401. INTRODUCTION TO PHYSICAL CHEMISTRY.
 Fall term.
 Credit three hours.
 Prerequisites, Chemistry 106, Mathematics 163, 183 or 193, and Physics 117.
-Primarily for students in electrical engineering.
-Lectures, T Th 9; recitation, S 9 or 11.
-Mr. WIDOM and assistant.
+Primarily for students in Electrical Engineering.
+Lectures, T Th 9; recitation, to be arranged.
+Mr. BAUER and assistant.

 A brief survey of physical chemistry.
 Problems of interest to students in engineering will be discussed.